TofuPilotTofuPilot

 measurements.temperature = temperatures

-TofuPilot will compute the mean from the array and validate it against the specified criteria.
+TofuPilot will validate the aggregation value against the specified criteria.

 Definition